 Is 10 ppt Safe?

 There’s a bit of uncertainty around the “safe level” of exposure to PFAS compounds.
 There are only a handful of studies that assess associated health impacts, and most agree that more research is necessary to make a determination.
 In 2016, EPA set a non-enforceable Health Advisory Level of 70 parts per trillion for combined PFOA and PFOS.
 More recent data suggests that this level is far too high to provide meaningful protection against a range of negative health impacts.
 A recent study also found that a “safe level” or PFAS could be as low as 0.1 parts per trillion.
-Although the Massachusetts PFAS standard is on the lower end of state limits, our team would rather see even less PFAS allowed in municipal tap water.
+Although the New York PFAS standard is on the low end of state limits, our team would rather see even less PFAS allowed in municipal tap water.